World Languages Overview

 The classes are upper division and they count towards your 43 unit MLIS degree.
 Each class is 3 units.

-Requesting a "Seat" in the Languages classes
+Requesting a "Seat" in the Spanish or Chinese classes

 Note: If you are given a permission number to register for the class you will also be given the course code.